Motekye/Hazel/README.md

 Comment lines with `//c` or `##c` expect a single term, which when found at the beginning of a line, will strip that line from the output.
-This is useful for adding and removing lines of debugging code by only changing a single value.
+This is useful for adding and removing lines of debugging code by only changing a single command.

 ```javascript
 //i	path/to/script.hz